Where To Build A Website – Know What Others Won’t Tell

 Ways to Build a Website – Platforms to Create a Website

-Website builders are beginner-friendly all-in-one platforms with proprietary tools (that only work on their platforms) to create a fully functional website.
+Website builders are beginner-friendly all-in-one platforms with proprietary tools to create a fully functional website.

-All you need to do is choose a plan.
-With that, you have a dashboard and thousands of themes and templates to work your way towards creating a website.
+All you need to do is choose a plan, and then you get access to a dashboard and thousands of themes and templates.

 Website Builders are Closed-Source CMS